Rich Riley

 Rich Riley (born August 17, 1973) is an American businessman and entrepreneur.
-Currently, he is co-CEO of Origin Materials, a chemicals and materials company.
+He was co-CEO of Origin Materials, a chemicals and materials company, before his resignation at the end of 2024.
 He was formerly the Chief Executive Officer of Shazam.
 He was an executive at Yahoo! from 1999 to 2013.

 Early life and education

 Riley grew up in Austin, Texas, and attended Westlake High School.
 He earned a Bachelor of Science in economics with concentrations in finance and entrepreneurial management from the Wharton School of the University of Pennsylvania.

 Career

 Log-Me-On.com

 Riley was co-founder and managing member of Log-Me-On.com when he was 25.
 The company developed and patented what is today the Yahoo!
 Toolbar; Yahoo! bought Log-Me-On in 1999.

 Yahoo!

 After the sale of Log-Me-On, Riley started at Yahoo! as a manager in Corporate Development and became a director of Business Development, senior vice president of the Small & Medium Business Division, managing director and senior vice president of the EMEA Region, and finally executive vice president of the Americas, during which he reported to the CEO and was a member of Yahoo’s Executive Management team.